Benjamin Powell, Extension Agent, Clemson University

 SC Waterways is an informational series from Clemson Extension's Water Resources Program Team

-Carolina Clear is a program of Clemson University’s Public Service Activities.
+Carolina Clear is a program of the Clemson Cooperative Extension Service.
 Information is provided by Faculty and Cooperative Extension Agents.
 Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, sex, religion, national origin, disability, political beliefs, sexual orientation, marital or family status and is an equal opportunity employer.